 By GPPD Team | Archive Post | Return to Blog

 David met our Global Partners team in early 2015.
 He spoke very little English.
-The family needed help to meet their basic needs, so they began to attended services and activities at Grace Church.
+The family needed help to meet their basic needs, so they began to attend services and activities at Grace Church.
 He later became a follower of Jesus.
 After being discipled, David served as a translator and youth leader at GPPD’s partner church in Amman.

 In late 2016, the family received word they were getting very close to getting accepted to travel to the US.
 They were so excited.
 They had one of their final interviews scheduled for February 2017.
-About a week before this interview was to happen, they received a phone call telling them that because of the USA’s new immigration policies the interview was cancelled and they would be contacted at a later time.
+About a week before this interview was to happen, they received a phone call telling them that because of the USA’s new immigration policies the interview was cancelled.

 in 2018, David and his family were finally accepted by Australia as permanent residents.
 David now has a job as a community (social) worker and says, “It feels really good to help more people.”
 David is just one of countless refugees whose lives have forever been impacted for eternity because of the generosity and love of people like you!